 ”Whosoever abideth in him sinneth not: whosoever sinneth hath not seen him, neither known him.”
 1 John 3:6

 It is not impossible for a believer to sin but rather, it is impossible for a believer to sin as long as he abides in Jesus (which is a condition to remain a believer).
 The chapter does not teach that it is impossible for a christian to sin but that it is possible that he, through God’s grace, avoids it.
 No believer has to sin (Titus 2:11-12, 1 Cor 10:13) and the Bible does not say that we are off the hook if we only transgress the law just once in a while instead of several times.
 Repentance is the only cure.
 If we mix sin and ”sorries” on a daily basis, we have not truly repented.

 1 John 3:4 Whosoever committeth sin transgresseth also the law: for sin is the transgression of the law.

 1 Joh.
 3:8 He that committeth sin is of the devil; for the devil sinneth from the beginning.
 For this purpose the Son of God was manifested, that he might destroy the works of the devil.—10 In this the children of God are manifest, and the children of the devil: whosoever doeth not righteousness is not of God, neither he that loveth not his brother.

-We are told to not hate anyone because hating is like being a murderer, but if we are to believe that our souls are not in danger as long as we don’t habitually sin, can we get away with hating only one brother?
+We are told to not hate anyone because hating is like being a murderer.
+If we are to believe that our souls are not in danger as long as we do not habitually sin, does this mean we can perhaps get away with hating one single brother?
 Of course not, because no murderer has eternal life abiding in him.

 1 Joh.
 3.15 Whosoever hateth his brother is a murderer: and ye know that no murderer hath eternal life abiding in him.